Louisa Ann Swain

 Wyoming was still a territory when Swain arrived.
 Granted territorial status in 1869, Wyoming’s law allowed certain women over the age of 21 to vote, own property, and serve in office.
 Women who wanted to cast a vote needed to prove they were seeking citizenship, a requirement that barred Native American and Chinese women from casting votes since at the time they legally could not become U.S. citizens.
 Black women were able to vote under this law, but it is unknown if any did and Wyoming had very few Black residents at the time.
 Wyoming’s territorial government had different reasons for granting women the right to vote: some thought it would attract more women to the sparsely populated territory while others thought that women played an important role on the frontier and had a right to decide how the territory should be run.

-Shortly after casting her historic ballot, Swain and her husband moved back to Baltimore to live near their daughter.
+Shortly after casting her ballot, Swain and her husband moved back to Baltimore to live near their daughter.
 Swain died in 1878 and is buried in Friends Burying Grounds on the Old Harford Road in Baltimore.
 The Louisa Swain Foundation, founded in 2001 in Laramie, is dedicated to celebrating and preserving her legacy.
 In October 2008, Congress passed a resolution making September 6, 2008 “Louisa Swain Day.”
 The day was celebrated for the first time in 2009 and continues to be celebrated annually in Laramie.
 There is also a statue of Swain in downtown Laramie.

-Swain may have been one of the first women to legally cast a ballot but she certainly was not the last.
+Swain may have been one of the first few thousand women to legally cast a ballot but she certainly was not the last.
 When Wyoming received statehood in 1890, it continued to allow women to vote.
 After decades of work, protest, marches, advocacy, and lobbying, the United States ratified the Nineteenth Amendment in 1920.
 The Nineteenth Amendment states, “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”
 While the Amendment opened the door for women to legally vote across the United States, many women were still barred through other means such as: intimidation, violence, poll taxes, literacy tests, criminal convictions, their race, denying their citizenship, and their immigration status.
 Many women in the United States today still cannot cast a vote without serious complications, road blocks, and voter suppression.
 Louisa Ann Gardner Swain serves as one woman in a long line of women who have and will continue to cast their vote.